wanhive/hub/docs/INSTALL.md

 netMask = 0xfffffffffffffc00
 ```

-**NOTE**: client-to-client communication is further restricted by the "client-type" (not covered in this documentation).
+**NOTE**: A client's type further restricts communication with the other clients (not covered in this documentation).

 ## Authentication hub (Server)

 The following instructions are valid for a **Standard setup**.

-The authentication hub acts as a *trusted third party* during authentication and authorization of the clients.
+An authentication hub acts as a *trusted third party* during the authentication and authorization of the clients.

-1. Update *AUTH* section of the configuration file to adjust the database connection parameters.
+1. Install the [network key](#network-key-optional) to establish trust.
-2. Install the [network key](#network-key-optional) to establish trust.
+2. Update the configuration file to adjust the database connection parameters.

 ```
 [AUTH]